Hnojník: Sights

 The main landmark in Hnojník is Hnojník Castle.
 The Baroque castle was rebuilt in the Empire style in the first half of the 19th century according to the plans of the architect Joseph Kornhäusel.
 After World War II, the castle was confiscated by the state.
 Part of the furniture and paintings and the library were relocated to Šternberk and Potštát.
 The castle became a property of the local administration, which converted the interior into offices and apartments.
 From 1966 to 1989, the castle was owned by a collective farm and slowly dilapidated.
 Since 1990, the castle was owned by various private individuals, but is unused and continues to dilapidate.

-The second landmark is the Roman Catholic parish Church of the Assumption of the Virgin Mary.
-The initial wooden church was torn down and a new brick Empire style one built in its place in 1808–1812.
+The second notable landmark is the Roman Catholic Church of the Assumption of the Virgin Mary.
+The initial wooden church was torn down and a new brick Empire one built in its place in 1808–1812.

 The Beess family tomb is located on the Catholic cemetery next to the church.
 This rectangular building was built in the Empire style in the second half of the 19th century.